IBM/virtual-insurance-assistant/README.md

 * Sorry, currently I do not have a response.
 Discovery is not configured.

   > This indicates that the server is trying to call Discovery directly instead of using a search skill, but the runtime environment is not configured to use discovery.

-* Connection to Webhook failed.

-  > This shows up in the logs when your webhook is not properly configured (the IP_ADDR:HOST needs to be configured) or you configured an IP_ADDR:HOST that is not reachable.

 ## License